AdobeDocs/express-add-ons-docs/src/pages/samples.md

 ### [communication-iframe-script-runtime sample](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/communication-iframe-script-runtime)

 Demonstrates the use of the communication APIs to expose and proxy APIs bidirectionally between the iframe and script runtime environments.
-Also includes demonstrating how to use some of the [Web APIs](./web/) such as `setTimeout()` and `console.log()`.
+Also includes demonstrating how to use some of the [Web APIs](references/scriptruntime/web/) such as `setTimeout()` and `console.log()`.

 ### [editor-apis sample](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/editor-apis)

-Demonstrates how to use the [editor APIs](./editor/) to create various shapes and add them to the document.
+Demonstrates how to use the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a> to create various shapes and add them to the document.

 ### [image-and-page sample](https://github.com/AdobeDocs/express-add-on-samples/tree/main/script-runtime-samples/image-and-page)

-A more comprehensive example of using the [editor APIs](./editor/) to add a page, images and shapes, as well as clear the artboard.
+A more comprehensive example of using the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a> to add a page, images and shapes, as well as clear the artboard.